heroku/color/README.md

 information will be interpreted correctly on Windows.
 In addition, color information can be stripped by calling `Console.DisableColors(true)`.

-Performance is improved by approximately 30%.
+Performance is improved significantly, as much as 400%.

 `fatih/color` has race conditions.
 This package was developed with `test.Parallel` and `-race` enabled for tests.
-Thus far no race conditions are known.
+Thus far no race conditions are known and so this package is suitable for use in a multi goroutine environment.

 ## Examples